 FIG. 5.
-Empirical neutron-shell gaps for titanium and neighboring isotopic chains show the abrupt rise of the N=32 shell closure between V and Sc.
-VS-IMSRG calculations using the $1.8/2.0(\mathrm{EM})$ interaction (lines) show remarkable overall agreement, but overpredict the extent of the N=32 shell closure towards heavier isotones.
+Empirical neutron-shell gaps for titanium and neighboring isotopic chains show the abrupt rise of the N = 32 shell closure between V and Sc.
+VS-IMSRG calculations using the 1.8/2.0(EM) interaction (lines) show remarkable overall agreement, but overpredict the extent of the N = 32 shell closure towards heavier isotones.
 Data (points) were calculated from AME16 [12] values, red data points also include the measurements reported here.
-Dashed lines in Sc chain are from $NN+3N(\ln 1)$ GGF calculations.
+Dashed lines in Sc chain are from NN+3N(lnl) GGF calculations.
 Each isotopic chain was shifted by a multiple of 3.5 MeV for clarity.

-In contrast, calculated shell gaps in titanium steeply rise from N=30 to N=32 compared to experiment, and even predict modest shell effects in the vanadium chain.
-This indicates that the N=32 closure is predicted to arise too early towards Ca. While the origin of this discrepancy is not completely clear, we note that signatures of shell closures are often modestly overestimated by VS-IMSRG [50].
-From direct comparisons with coupled cluster theory [56], it is expected that some controlled approximation to include three-body operators in the VS-IMSRG will improve such predictions in magic nuclei and, possibly, in titanium as well.
+this region, we have employed the 1.8/2.0(EM) interaction to study shell evolution across the known extremes of the N = 32 shell closure, at Ca (where it is strongest) and V (where it is quenched) isotopic chains, as shown in Fig. 5.
+First, we see that the calculations provide an excellent description of neutron shell evolution at N = 28; and, while there is a general overprediction of the neutron shell gap at N = 32, the trends from N = 28 to N = 32 are mostly reproduced.
+In contrast, calculated shell gaps in titanium steeply rise from N = 30 to N = 32 compared to experiment, and even predict modest shell effects in the vanadium chain.
+This indicates that the N = 32 closure is predicted to arise too early towards Ca. While the origin of this discrepancy is not completely clear, we note that signatures of shell closures are often modestly overestimated by VS-IMSRG [50].
+From direct comparisons with coupled cluster theory [56], it is expected that some controlled approximation to include three-body operators in the VS-IMSRG will improve such predictions in magic nuclei and possibly in titanium as well.

-In summary, precision mass measurements performed with TITAN's Penning trap and multiple-reflection time-offlight mass spectrometers on neutron-rich titanium isotopes conclusively establish the existence of weak shell effects at N = 32, narrowing down the evolution of this shell and its abrupt quenching.
-We also present unprecedented calculations from several ab initio theories, including the first ever published results using the $NN + 3N(\ln l)$ interaction.
+In summary, precision mass measurements performed with TITAN's Penning trap and multiple-reflection timeof-flight mass spectrometers on neutron-rich titanium isotopes conclusively establish the existence of weak shell effects at N = 32, narrowing down the evolution of this shell and its abrupt quenching.
+We also present unprecedented calculations from several ab initio theories, including the first ever published results using the NN+3N(lnl) interaction.
 Overall, all presented theories perform well in this region, but our work reveals deficiencies in the description of the N = 32 shell if compared to the neighbor N = 28.
 Our data provide fine information for the development of the next generation of nuclear forces.
 These results also highlight the scientific capabilities of the new TITAN MR-TOF-MS, whose sensitivity enables probing much rarer species with competitive precision.

-The authors want to thank the TRILIS group at TRIUMF for Ti beam development, C. Lotze, T. Wasem, R. Weiß, and the staff of the machine shop of the physics institutes of the JLU Gießen for excellent technical support.
+The authors want to thank the TRILIS group at TRI-UMF for Ti beam development, C. Lotze, T. Wasem, R. Weiß and the staff of the machine shop of the physics institutes of the JLU Gießen for excellent technical support.
 This work was partially supported by Canadian agencies NSERC and CFI, U.S.A.
-NSF (Grants No. PHY-1419765 and No. PHY-1614130) and DOE (Grant No. DE-SC0017649), Brazil's CNPq (Grant No. 249121/2013-1), United Kingdom's STFC (Grants No. ST/L005743/1 and No. ST/P005314/1), German institutions DFG (Grants No. FR 601/3-1 and No. SFB1245 and through PRISMA Cluster of Excellence), BMBF (Grants No. 05P15RDFN1 and No. 05P12RGFN8), the Helmholtz Association through NAVI (Grant No. VH-VI-417), HMWK through the LOEWE Center HICforFAIR, and the JLU-GSI partnership.
-Computations were performed with resources of the Jülich Supercomputing Center (JURECA), GENCITGCC (Grant No. 2017-0507392), MSUs iCER and UKs DiRAC Complexity system (Grants No. ST/K000373/1 and No. ST/K0003259/1).
+NSF (grants PHY-1419765 and PHY-1614130) and DOE (grant de-sc0017649), Brazil's CNPq (grant 249121/2013-1), United Kingdom's STFC (grants ST/L005816/1 and ST/L005743/1), German institutions DFG (grants FR 601/3-1 and SFB1245 and through PRISMA Cluster of Excellence), BMBF (grants 05P15RDFN1 and 05P12RGFN8), the Helmholtz Association through NAVI (grant VH-VI-417), HMWK through the LOEWE Center HICforFAIR, and the JLU-GSI partnership.
+Computations were performed with resources of the Jülich Supercomputing Center (JURECA), GENCI-TGCC (Grant 2017-0507392), MSUs iCER and UKs DiRAC Complexity system (grants ST/K000373/1 and ST/K0003259/1).
 TRIUMF receives federal funding via NRC.